About

 • Our Environmental Enforcement Watch notebooks have been used to help communities write more informed public comments, to generate “report cards” on enforcement and compliance for legislators’ districts, and in workshops with community members and journalists.

-Read more about our work and current projects on our Working Groups' pages.
+Read more about our work in our 2022 Annual Report or on our Working Groups' pages.